-The Heroes Earning Assistance and Relief Tax Act of 2008 (HEART Act) allows plans to offer "qualified reservist distributions" of unused amounts in health care flexible spending accounts (FSAs) to reservists ordered or called to active duty for at least 180 days or on an indefinite basis.
+The Heroes Earning Assistance and Relief Tax Act of 2008 (HEART Act) allows plans to offer "qualified reservist distributions" of unused amounts in healthcare flexible spending accounts (FSAs) to reservists ordered or called to active duty for at least 180 days or on an indefinite basis.
 An Employee must request a qualified reservist distribution on or after the date of the order or call to active duty, and before the last day of the plan year (or grace period, if applicable) during which the order or call to active duty occurred.
 The Employee Benefits Division must receive a copy of the order or call to active duty (or extension thereof) to confirm compliance with the 180-day/indefinite requirement.
-To request a distribution of unused amounts contributed to the health care FSA, submit your request in writing along with a copy of your orders to the Employee Benefits Division before December 31of the plan year.
+To request a distribution of unused amounts contributed to the healthcare FSA, submit your request in writing along with a copy of your orders to the Employee Benefits Division before December 31of the plan year.

-Dependent Day Care Flexible Spending Account
+Dependent Daycare Flexible Spending Account

-The Dependent Day Care FSA covers dependent day care expenses that allow you (or you and your spouse, if married) to work or look for work, or allow you to work and your spouse to attend school full-time.
-The care may be provided inside or outside of your home and may include things like day care, before- and after-school programs, summer day camp and preschool tuition.
+The Dependent Daycare FSA covers dependent daycare expenses that allows you (or you and your spouse, if married) to work or look for work, or allows you to work and your spouse to attend school full-time.
+The care may be provided inside or outside of your home and may include things like daycare, before- and after-school programs, and summer day camp.

-You can use the Dependent Day Care FSA to pay eligible expenses for the care of:
+You can use the Dependent Daycare FSA to pay eligible expenses for the care of: